GenAI vs AI Developer vs Agentic AI: Which Path Fits Your Goal?

 AI Developer

-A practical learning direction focused on building AI-powered software products, APIs, retrieval apps, assistants, and production-style application features.
+A practical learning direction focused on building AI-powered software products, APIs, RAG applications, assistants, automation tools, and deployable product features.

 Agentic AI